-As of December 31, 2019, the Company had a total lease portfolio of 14 aircraft engines with a net book value of \$200.4 million.
-Lease income, included in other income in the consolidated statements of operations, was \$20.9 million for year ended December 31, 2019.
+In December 2021, the Company sold the aircraft with a net book value of \$143.9 million and recognized a gain from the sale of \$4.5 million, which is included in other income in the consolidated statement of operations.
+Lease income, included in other income in the consolidated statements of operations, was \$4.9 million for year ended December 31, 2021.